The Hedge Initiative

 We are unique because we have developed and apply our own house style (The CanAfro Methodology- created by marrying Western and Indigenous African research approaches) of racially and culturally appropriate research methodology.
-Additionally, we reinvest our income in our charitable and non-profit community initiatives!
 Our projects and services are mainly in our own main areas of expertise.
+We have volunteered and continue to volunteer to provide support to the communities in various areas.
 These include, but not limited to:

 Western concepts of socialization are different from non-Western understandings.
 What are the effects of re-socialization for people of African origin as soon as they land in the Western world.
 Does it has an impact on their wellbeing and success?